github/codeql/docs/codeql/codeql-language-guides/codeql-library-for-ruby.rst

 The API graphs library is used to locate methods in libraries.
 This is particuarly useful when locating particular functions or parameters that could be used as a source or sink of data in a security query.

-To summarise, the main Ruby modules are:
+To summarize, the main Ruby modules are:

 .. list-table:: Main Ruby modules
    :header-rows: 1